Dubai International Financial Centre: DIFC FinTech Hive

-In April 2017, the DIFC announced its initiative to accelerate the growth of Financial Technology in the region.
-Arif Amiri, Chief Executive Officer at DIFC commented: 'FinTech Hive at DIFC will connect innovators in financial services technology with the banks, financial institutions and service providers within our dynamic ecosystem at DIFC'.
+In April 2017, the DIFC announced its initiative to accelerate the growth of financial technology in the region.
+Arif Amiri, Chief Executive Officer at DIFC, commented: 'FinTech Hive at DIFC will connect innovators in financial services technology with the banks, financial institutions, and service providers within our dynamic ecosystem at DIFC'.
 The plan is for ten participating developers to present their products to venture capitalists.
-According to FinTech Middle East, DIFC FinTech Hive has played a significant role in the emerging financial technology market in the United Arab Emirates.
-Among the new players of the emerging market, the source noted Bridg, Democrance, Beehive and more.
-Technology partners Facebook and Envestnet | Yodlee have also been announced.

-On 22 January 2020, DIFC FinTech hive announced the launch of a startup accelerator programme for fintech startups in Middle East Africa and South Asia (MEASA) region under the name 'FinTech Hive Scale Up Programme'.
+On 22 January 2020, DIFC FinTech Hive announced the launch of a startup accelerator program for fintech startups in the Middle East, Africa and South Asia (MEASA) region under the name 'FinTech Hive Scale Up Programme'.

-Hotels
+Metaverse platform

+In late January 2023, the DIFC announced that they were launching a metaverse platform as part of the Dubai Metaverse Strategy enacted by Mohammed bin Rashid Al Maktoum, according to the Government of Dubai Media Office.
+The Media Office states that the forum is intended to run for a period of six months, during which time startups will be introduced to training, workshops, and networking opportunities.
+They state that the platform will include a physical studio, and it focuses include policy development, legal frameworks, and digital identity.

+Dubai FinTech Summit

+The inaugural Dubai FinTech Summit was held on 8–9 May 2023, at the Madinat Jumeirah in Dubai.
+Organized by the Dubai International Financial Centre (DIFC), the event convened over 5,000 global industry leaders, including policymakers, C-suite executives, entrepreneurs, investors, and delegates from more than 50 countries.
+The summit featured over 100 exhibitors and 120 speakers, addressing the latest innovations and challenges in the financial technology sector.

+Facilities

 The Dubai International Financial Centre has three hotels, the Ritz-Carlton, the Waldorf Astoria, Four Seasons.

-Art galleries

-Dubai International Financial Centre is also home to several art galleries that showcase both local and foreign art.

-Restaurants and cafés

-There are over 100 cafes and restaurants located in the centre, featuring local and foreign chains with a variety of cuisines.

-Shopping

-Within the DIFC complex are located a variety of retail shops and convenience stores along with business services outlets.
-In 2018, the Gate Avenue shopping mall extension was opened to the public featuring an additional 185 retail, dining, fashion and lifestyle concepts.
+It is also home to several art galleries, and over 100 cafes and restaurants.
+There is a variety of retail shops and convenience stores, along with business services outlets.
+In 2018, the Gate Avenue shopping mall extension was opened to the public, featuring an additional 185 retail, dining, fashion, and lifestyle concepts.